 For graduation, students should demonstrate language proficiency equivalent to at least the third-year level of Russian.
-This means taking either the second-year Russian sequence, plus at least one third-year Russian course, or taking Russian classes at Smolny College in St. Petersburg, followed by at least one second-level course and two third- or fourth-level courses at Bard.
+This means taking the second-year Russian sequence, plus at least one third-year Russian course, followed by at least one second-level course and two third- or fourth-level courses.
 At least 12 additional credits (three courses) are required in the student’s primary Russian Studies track (either literature or social science).
 One of these courses must be at the 300 level or above (a major seminar with a substantial research paper).
 Since the RES curriculum strives for balance and breadth, it is also recommended that one of these courses treat Russia, Eastern Europe, or Eurasia in a comparative context.
 Also required are at least 4 credits (one additional course) in the other Russian Studies track (either literature or social science) and a Senior Project.

 Recent Senior Projects in Russian and Eurasian Studies